mabatko/Gaming-in-AWS/README.md

 So why g4ad family?

 There is also g4dn family in AWS with NVIDIA Tesla T4 GPU, but it is more expensive than g4ad.
-Also, according to site https://www.videocardbenchmark.net/gpu_list.php Radeon GPU scores ~20% better in Passmark G3D benchmark.
+Also, according to site https://www.videocardbenchmark.net/gpu_list.php Radeon GPU scores ~15% better in Passmark G3D benchmark.

-Another AWS EC2 family suitable for gaming is g5 with NVIDIA A10G GPU which scores ~60% better than Radeon PRO v520, but costs three time as much.
+Another AWS EC2 family suitable for gaming is g5 with NVIDIA A10G GPU which scores ~50% better than Radeon PRO v520, but costs three time as much.

 ### Ubuntu 18.04

 Now, when we have instance type sorted out, it's time to decide operating system.

 You can go the easy route and pick Windows server - there is even AMI from AWS with Windows Server 2019 and driver preinstalled.
 It works nicely and you can play all the games in a few minutes.
 What's the catch?
 On-demand Windows instances are ~50% more expensive than Linux instances and more than twice as expensive when it comes to spot instances.
 Since playing cheaply is my main driver, I go with Linux (also, being a former Unix admin may play a role).
-Downside is that many games in my Steam library don't run on Linux.
+Downside is that many games in my Steam library don't run on Linux (no re-run of Fallout New Vegas for me :().

 So why Ubuntu 18.04 which celebrates five years since release when these lines are written?
 It's simple.
 AMD GPU driver for Ubuntu works only with Ubuntu 18.04.
 Newer Ubuntu versions are not supported (I tried and failed, but give it a try and let me know :)).